-- 3 TB all purpose flour as needed
+- 3 tablespoon all purpose flour as needed

 - 2 cups beef broth as needed

-Soak bread crumbs in milk.
+- Soak bread crumbs in milk.
 Mix in remaining ingredients and stir to combine.
 Shape mixture into small balls, about 2" wide.
 Place on a jelly roll pan, lined with tin foil.
-Bake at 350 for 45-50 minutes, turn several times during baking.
+Bake for 45-50 minutes, turn several times during baking.

-Pour drippings from jelly pan into a saucepan.
+- Pour drippings from the pan into a saucepan.
 Over medium heat, whisk the flour into the pan drippings until smooth.